jadianes/winerama-recommender-tutorial/README.md

 # Winerama
 ###### a web recommender tutorial using Python, Django, and Pandas.

 This repository contains the code for such a web application in different stages as git tags.
+You can follow the tutorials described bellow through the following tags and learn the different concepts explained in them.

 - [`stage-0`](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-0): an empty repo.
 - [`stage-0.1`](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-0.1): a Django project with one app called `reviews`.
 The app defines model entities.